cactacea/android/docs/InvitationsApi.md

 # **createGroupInvitationToAccount**
 > InvitationCreated createGroupInvitationToAccount(accountId, groupId)

-Create a invitation to this account
+Create a invitation to a account

 ### Example
 ```kotlin